natcap/invest.users-guide/source/waterpurification.rst

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\dem

-2. **Soil depth (required)**.
-A GIS raster dataset with an average soil depth value for each cell.
-The soil depth values should be in millimeters .
+2. **Root restricting layer depth (required).** A GIS raster dataset with an average root restricting layer depth value for each cell.
+Root restricting layer depth is the soil depth at which root penetration is strongly inhibited because of physical or chemical characteristics.
+The root restricting layer depth values should be in millimeters.

- *Name:* File name can be anything, but avoid spaces in the name and less than 13 characters.
+ *Name*: File can be named anything, but no spaces in the name and less than 13 characters

- *Format:* Standard GIS raster file, with an average soil depth in millimeters for each cell.
+ *Format*: Standard GIS raster file (e.g., ESRI GRID or IMG), with an average root restricting layer depth in millimeters for each cell.

- *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\soil_depth
+ *Sample data set*: \\InVEST\\Base_Data\\Freshwater\\depth_to_root_rest_layer

 3. **Precipitation (required)**.
 A GIS raster dataset with a non-zero value for average annual precipitation for each cell.
 The precipitation values should be in millimeters.